meister03/discord-cross-hosting/README.md

 The first package which allows `broadcastEval()` over cross-hosted machines and efficient machine & shard management.

 # Features:
-- `broadcastEval()` over cross-hosted Machines (functions with `context` or strings)
+- `broadcastEval()` over cross-hosted machines (using functions with `context` or strings)
-- Sending Messages and custom Requests to cross-hosted Machines
+- Send messages and custom requests to cross-hosted machines.
-- Machine & Shard Count/List Managing -> RollingRestart on Update
+- Machine & shard count / list managing + rolling restart on update.
-- Connected Services such as a Dashboard...
+- Support for other connected services such as dashboards.
-- Super Fast IPC with `.reply`, `.send`, `.request` options...
+- Super fast IPC with `.reply`, `.send`, `.request` options.

 ### See below for the Guide